- What kind of problems might I have with sleep?

 - physical or mental health problems

-- side effects from medicines
+- side effects of medicines

 How can mental health problems affect sleep?